amandakoka/autismawareness/README.md

 #### Returning visitors:

-1. As a returning visitor, I want to check my knowlegde on autism and find information about it
+1. As a returning visitor, I want to check my knowledge on autism and find information about it
 2. As a returning visitor, I want to find ways to get in contact with any questions I may have.
 3. As a returning visitor, I want to watch find the video I watched the first time visiting describing what autism is.